 Zoho Projects

 Zoho Projects is a part of the larger Zoho suite, and it's built for small to mid-sized teams that need solid project tracking without a high price tag.
-What makes it stand out is its balance between features and affordability.
-It's designed to help teams plan tasks, set timelines, and track progress without feeling too heavy.
-If you're already using other Zoho apps like Zoho CRM or Zoho Mail, this tool fits in easily, making it even more convenient.
+It's designed to help teams plan tasks, set timelines, and track progress, and it works best if you're already using other Zoho apps like Zoho CRM or Zoho Mail.

 - Task lists and milestones: Break down your project into small pieces and mark key points on the timeline.